LEGOLAND FLORIDA WITH TODDLERS

 The Forestmen’s Hideout

-The Forestmen’s Hideout is a fun play areas where kids can run, play, climb, and swing.
+The Forestmen’s Hideout is a fun play area where kids can run, play, climb, and swing.
 While we were there our son ran around and had fun.

 Although there isn’t an age requirement, I recommend accompanying your toddler.
 Older kids tend to run without looking down for smaller kids, so you may need to keep an eye out for them.